Download the Code of Federal Regulations in XML.

 (1) Commercial use request means a request from or on behalf of a person who seeks information for a use or purpose that furthers his or her commercial, trade, or profit interests, which can include furthering those interests through litigation.
 Components shall determine, whenever reasonably possible, the use to which a requester will put the requested records.
 If it appears that the requester will put the records to a commercial use, or if a component has reasonable cause to doubt a requester's asserted non-commercial use, the component shall provide the requester a reasonable opportunity to submit further clarification.

-(2) Direct costs means those expenses a component incurs in providing a particular service.
-Such expenses would include, for example, the labor costs of the employee performing the service (the basic rate of pay for the employee, plus 16 percent of that rate to cover benefits).
-Not included in direct costs are overhead expenses such as the costs of space, heating, or lighting of the facility in which the service is performed.
+(2) Direct costs means those expenses a component incurs in searching for and duplicating (and, in the case of commercial use requests, reviewing) records to respond to a FOIA request.
+Direct costs include, for example, the salary of the employee performing the work (the basic rate of pay for the employee, plus 16% of that rate to cover benefits) and the cost of operating computers and other electronic equipment, such as photocopiers and scanners.
+Direct costs do not include overhead expenses such as the costs of space, heating, or lighting of the facility in which the service is performed.

 (3) Duplication means the making of a copy of a record, or of the information contained in it, necessary to respond to a FOIA request.
-Copies may take the form of paper, microform, audiovisual materials, or electronic records (for example, magnetic tape or disk), among others.
-A component shall honor a requester's specified preference of form or format of disclosure if the component can reproduce the record in the requested form or format with reasonable effort.
+Copies may take the form of paper, microform, audiovisual materials, or electronic records, among others.
+A component shall honor a requester's specified preference of form or format of disclosure if the record is readily reproducible with reasonable efforts in the requested form or format.

 (4) Educational institution means a preschool, a public or private elementary or secondary school, an institution of undergraduate higher education, an institution of graduate higher education, an institution of professional education, or an institution of vocational education, that operates a program of scholarly research.
-To be in this category, a requester must show that the request is authorized by and is made under the auspices of a qualifying institution, and that the records are sought to further scholarly research rather than for a commercial use.
+A requester in this fee category must show that the request is authorized by, and is made under the auspices of, an educational institution and that the records are not sought for a commercial use, but rather are sought to further scholarly research.
+To fall within this fee category, a request must serve the scholarly research goal of the institution rather than an individual research goal.

 (5) Noncommercial scientific institution means an institution that is not operated on a “commercial” basis, as that term is defined in paragraph (b)(1) of this section, and that is operated solely for the purpose of conducting scientific research, the results of which are not intended to promote any particular product or industry.
 To be in this category, a requester must show that the request is authorized by and is made under the auspices of a qualifying institution and that the records are sought to further scientific research rather than for a commercial use.

-(6) Representative of the news media, or news media requester means any person actively gathering news for an entity that is organized and operated to publish or broadcast news to the public.
+(6) Representative of the news media, or news media requester, means any person or entity organized and operated to publish or broadcast news to the public that actively gathers information of potential interest to a segment of the public, uses its editorial skills to turn the raw materials into a distinct work, and distributes that work to an audience.
 The term “news” means information that is about current events or that would be of current interest to the public.
-Examples of news media entities include television or radio stations broadcasting to the public at large and publishers of periodicals (but only if they can qualify as disseminators of “news”) that make their products available for purchase or subscription by the general public.
-For “freelance” journalists to be regarded as working for a news organization, they must demonstrate a solid basis for expecting publication through that organization.
+Examples of news-media entities are television or radio stations broadcasting to the public at-large and publishers of periodicals that disseminate “news” and make their products available through a variety of means to the general public including news organizations that disseminate solely on the Internet.
+To be in this category, a requester must not be seeking the requested records for a commercial use.
+A request for records that supports the news-dissemination function of the requester shall not be considered to be for a commercial use.
+A freelance journalist shall be regarded as working for a news-media entity if the journalist can demonstrate a solid basis for expecting publication through that entity, whether or not the journalist is actually employed by the entity.
 A publication contract would be the clearest proof, but components shall also look to the past publication record of a requester in making this determination.
-To be in this category, a requester must not be seeking the requested records for a commercial use.
-However, a request for records supporting the news-dissemination function of the requester shall not be considered to be for a commercial use.
+A component's decision to grant a requester media status will be made on a case-by-case basis based upon the requester's intended use of the material.

 (7) Review means the examination of a record located in response to a request in order to determine whether any portion of it is exempt from disclosure.
-It also includes processing any record for disclosure, for example, redacting it and marking any applicable exemptions.
+Review time includes processing any record for disclosure, such as doing all that is necessary to prepare the record for disclosure, including the process of redacting it and marking any applicable exemptions.
 Review costs are recoverable even if a record ultimately is not disclosed.
-Review time does not include time spent resolving general legal or policy issues regarding the application of exemptions.
+Review time includes time spent obtaining and considering any formal objection to disclosure made by a business submitter under §4.9, but does not include time spent resolving general legal or policy issues regarding the application of exemptions.

 (8) Search means the process of looking for and retrieving records or information responsive to a request.
 It includes page-by-page or line-by-line identification of information within records and also includes reasonable efforts to locate and retrieve information from records maintained in electronic form or format.
 Components shall ensure that searches are done in the most efficient and least expensive manner reasonably possible.